husseinmarah/husseinmarah.github.io/_pages/about.md

 📚 Focus & Interests
 ------
-My interests inclue software engineering, robotics, Internet of Things and modelling, data science and machine learning.
+My interests include software engineering, robotics, Internet of Things, modelling and simulation, data science and machine learning.

 🎯 Goal & Objective
 ------
-The ultimate goal after graduation is to apply the knowledge and leverage the experience that I had gained into reality and work towards achieving a positive impact on society.
+My ultimate goal after finishing a PhD trajectory is to apply the knowledge and leverage the experience that I had gained into reality and work towards achieving a positive impact on society and contribute to the technology advancement.

 👨🏻‍💻 Current Projects:
 ------
 * Creating and building a framework for modelling intelligent digital twins of cyber-physical systems.
 * Enhancing agent-based reasoning and decision-making processes using advanced data-driven models.
+* Designing and developing a hybrid multi-level reasoning approach for multi-robot systems.